Mission and Values:

 DEPUTY DIRECTOR OF TRANSPORTATION

-My undergraduate and graduate work was at "Thee I Love" Jackson State University.
-I have extensive experiences in Human Resources, Accounting and Transportation.
-For the last twenty-eight years I have been with the City of Jackson working for a third-party contractor and/or the city managing the Public Transportation System (JTRAN).
+Mrs. Welch's undergraduate and graduate work was at "Thee I Love" Jackson State University.
+She has extensive experiences in Human Resources, Accounting and Transportation.
+For the last twenty-eight years, she has been with the City of Jackson working for a third-party contractor and/or the city managing the Public Transportation System (JTRAN).

 DEPUTY DIRECTOR OF CODE SERVICES

 Ms. Miller earned a bachelor’s degree in business administration with a concentration in entrepreneurship from Jackson State University.
 She earned a master’s degree in business administration with a concentration in marketing from University of Phoenix.
 She is dedicated to increasing productivity through creative process analysis.
 Her goal is to improve the levels of expectations and respect that people have for the City of Jackson.

 Primary responsibilities include the supervision of the Zoning staff and management for all zoning related matters including enforcement, interpretation and modification of the City of Jackson Zoning Ordinance, Landscape Ordinance; documentation and resolution of zoning violations.
 Other responsibilities include the compilation of a variety of zoning related documents, review and compiling of staff reports for all zoning requests for presentation to the Planning Board, City Council, Mayor, other City departments and the general public.

 DEPUTY DIRECTOR OF HOUSING & COMMUNITY DEVELOPMENT